 I love words.
-Spoken or written they intrigue me and I collect them to use at my pleasure.
-I especially love words that are new to me and feel exhilarated when they find their way into my vocabulary with ease.
-Words have great power and I suppose it is a strength of mine to articulate with precision and color.
+Spoken or written, they intrigue me and I collect them to use at my pleasure.
+I especially love words that are new to me and feel exhilarated when they find there way into my vocabulary with ease.
+Words have great power and I suppose it is a strength of mine to articulate.

 I have a lovely friend who appreciates my words and the way I weave them.
-We speak daily, tuned in to our shared middle of life experience, and often she will look to me to help her accurately articulate a feeling.
-Her charming tendency is to race around words to find precision, and in hesitation I can almost feel her mind searching for just the right one.
-In those conversational pauses I am usually quick to what she seeks and her enthusiasm for that never fails to make me smile.
+We speak daily, tuned in to our shared middle of life experience and she will often look to me to help her accurately articulate a feeling.
+Her charming tendency is to race around words to find precision.
+In her hesitation I can almost feel her mind searching for just the right one.
+In those conversational pauses, I am usually quick to what she seeks and her enthusiasm for that never fails to make me smile.
 “Exactly!
-Perfect word!”, and on she goes with the observation of the day, my word facilitating the advancement of today’s story.
+Perfect word!”and on she goes with the observation of the day, my word facilitating the advancement of today’s story.
 It’s a wonderful ying to her yang; I feel clever, and she, heard.

 “You know, perseverating, letting a thought or pattern repeat and repeat, like an obsession.”
 Well, I didn’t like the sound of obsession, which to me is a dark and stormy word.
 It reminded me naturally of the dark and stormy person on whom I had been, well…….perseverating.

 And so, my friend who looks to me for the perfect word, had found one I didn’t know.
-In that whisper of a word she captured with exactitude the thing that has been undoing me.
+In that whisper of a word she captured exactly the thing that has been undoing me.
 I am perseverating; I am hostage to perseveration.

-My friend who introduced me the concept of “perseveration”, is also quick with an apropos inspirational quotation.
+My friend who introduced me the concept of perseveration is also quick with an apropos inspirational quote.
 Just yesterday, in the midst of my daily perseveration she nailed it:

 “I’ve had the love of my life.
-No one can come close so I am just
+No one can come close.

 I think I’ll perseverate on that for a bit and see if, within it, I can find a way to get to the other side.